mherchel/herchel.com/src/blog/variables/index.md

 Note that we're also removing the event listeners when the component will unmount.
 This is best practice.

-So, at this point we're updating React's state whenever the user drags from the background.
+So at this point, we're updating React's state whenever the user drags their mouse starting at the background of the page.
 But how are we going to update the CSS variables with this information?

 ## Updating CSS Variables with React

 The next goal is to insert a `<style>` tag to the bottom of my page's `<head>` tag.
-Within here, I can place CSS and override the original CSS.
+Within this, I can place new CSS to override the original CSS.

-To place the `<style>` within the `<head>`, I'm using the [React Helmet](https://github.com/nfl/react-helmet) library (which was developed by the [NFL](https://github.com/nfl)!).
+To place the `<style>` within the `<head>`, I'm using the [React Helmet](https://github.com/nfl/react-helmet) library (which was developed by the [NFL](https://github.com/nfl) &mdash; cool!).

 > This reusable React component will manage all of your changes to the document head.
 Helmet takes plain HTML tags and outputs plain HTML tags.
-It's dead simple, and React beginner friendly.

 Let's get started.